-Foetal development can catch mothers off-guard with the rapid increase in weight and the changes they put her through.
+Foetal development with twin pregnancy at 26 weeks can catch mothers off-guard with the rapid increase in weight and the changes they put her through.
 Don’t be afraid of having honest conversations with your partner regarding things that can make your journey more comfortable for you.

 Previous Week: Twin Pregnancy Week 25